buildspace/buildspace-projects/NFT_Collection/en/Section_4/Lesson_2_Ship_It.md

 🌈 Tweet out your final project.
 ---------
 You should totally tweet out your final project and show the world your epic creation!
 What you did wasn't easy by any means.
 Maybe even make a little video showing off your project and attach that to the tweet.
-Go show everyone what yah did :).
+Make your tweet look pretty and show off :).

-This is all new tech.
 And if you feel up to it, tag @_buildspace :).
-It gives us a ton of motivation whenever we see people ship their projects.
+We'll RT it.
+Plus, it gives us a ton of motivation whenever we see people ship their projects.

 See yah around!!!